dannydi12/thoughtbin-server/README.md

 ThoughtBin allows users to anonymously share and create content on a simple and frictionless micro-platform.
 Think of it as a privacy-centric Twitter with a hint of 4Chan.
 A live demo can be found at [https://thoughtbin.imdan.io/](https://thoughtbin.imdan.io/)

+## Summary
+This API provides the means to create, read, update, and delete thoughts as a user on Thoughtbin.

 ## Motivation

 I wanted a social media network where I didn't have to worry about followers, likes, or reputation.
 I felt there was a need to create something that respected the user and fostered a safe space for self-expression.
 Soon after, the idea of ThoughtBin was born.